YouCruit/tap-csv/README.md

 A full list of supported settings and capabilities is available by running: `tap-csv --about`

+TODO update

 The `config.json` contains an array called `files` that consists of dictionary objects detailing each destination table to be passed to Singer.
 Each of those entries contains:
 * `entity`: The entity name to be passed to singer (i.e. the table)
 * `path`: Local path to the file to be ingested.
 Note that this may be a directory, in which case all files in that directory and any of its subdirectories will be recursively processed
 * `keys`: The names of the columns that constitute the unique keys for that entity